Richard T. Chu

 He has also edited an anthology of studies on the Chinese in the Philippines.
 He co-edited with Caroline Hau of Kyoto University a special issue on the Chinese in the Philippines and published by Kritika Kultura; and most recently, co-edited with Mark Blasius of CUNY an anthology of LGBT studies in the Philippines.

 Chinese diasporic history

 Chinese in the Philippines history

 Gender and sexuality in the Philippines

 The Chinese and Chinese Mestizos of Manila: Family, Identity, and Culture 1860s to 1930s.
 Leiden and Boston: E.J.
 Brill, 2010; Pasig City: Anvil Publishing Inc., 2012 (Philippine edition).

 The Chinese Merchants of Binondo in the Nineteenth Century.
 Manila: University of Santo Tomas Press, Manila, 2010.

-More Tsinoy Than We Admit: Chinese-Filipino Interactions Over the Centuries.
+More Tsinoy (Chinese Filipino) Than We Admit: Chinese-Filipino Interaction Over the Centuries.
 Quezon City: Vibal Publishing, 2015.
 Foreword by Wang Gungwu, Professor Emeritus, National University of Singapore.